bunkerity/bunkerweb/docs/index.md

   <figcaption>Make your web services secure by default !</figcaption>
 </figure>

-Introducing BunkerWeb, the **cutting-edge** and **open-source Web Application Firewall** (WAF) that will revolutionize your web security experience.

-With BunkerWeb, your web services are safeguarded by default, providing you with peace of mind and enhanced protection.
-Powered by [NGINX](https://nginx.org/), this comprehensive web server combines advanced features seamlessly, ensuring your online assets remain secure.

-BunkerWeb effortlessly integrates into your existing environments, whether it's [Linux](integrations.md#linux), [Docker](integrations.md#docker), [Swarm](integrations.md#swarm), [Kubernetes](integrations.md#kubernetes), or more.
-Its versatility allows for easy configuration to suit your specific requirements.
-Don't worry if you prefer a user-friendly interface—BunkerWeb offers an exceptional [web UI](web-ui.md) alongside the command-line interface (CLI), ensuring accessibility for all users.

-Experience the transformation in cybersecurity, where complexities and obstacles are a thing of the past.
-With BunkerWeb, fortifying your digital assets has never been more delightful and hassle-free.

-Furthermore, BunkerWeb boasts a comprehensive set of primary [security features](security-tuning.md) at its core.
-However, what sets it apart is its remarkable flexibility through an intuitive [plugin system](plugins.md).
-This ingenious design empowers you to effortlessly enhance BunkerWeb with additional security measures, ensuring a tailored and robust defense for your web applications.

-By seamlessly integrating new plugins into BunkerWeb, you can customize and expand its capabilities to address specific security requirements unique to your environment.
-Whether you need to strengthen authentication protocols, bolster threat detection, or implement specialized security measures, BunkerWeb's [plugin system](plugins.md) grants you the freedom to fortify your web infrastructure with ease.

-With BunkerWeb's dynamic [plugin system](plugins.md), security becomes an enjoyable journey of exploration and empowerment.
-Discover the endless possibilities and create a fortified web environment that perfectly aligns with your needs.
+BunkerWeb is a next-generation and open-source Web Application Firewall (WAF).

+Being a full-featured web server (based on [NGINX](https://nginx.org/) under the hood), it will protect your web services to make them "secure by default".
+BunkerWeb integrates seamlessly into your existing environments ([Linux](integrations.md#linux), [Docker](integrations.md#docker), [Swarm](integrations.md#swarm), [Kubernetes](integrations.md#kubernetes), …) and is fully configurable (don't panic, there is an [awesome web UI](web-ui.md) if you don't like the CLI) to meet your own use-cases .
+In other words, cybersecurity is no more a hassle.

+BunkerWeb contains primary [security features](security-tuning.md) as part of the core but can be easily extended with additional ones thanks to a [plugin system](plugins.md).

 ## Why BunkerWeb ?

-- **Easy integration into existing environments** : Seamlessly integrate BunkerWeb into various environments such as Linux, Docker, Swarm, Kubernetes, Ansible, Vagrant, and more.
+- **Easy integration into existing environments** : Seamlessly integrate BunkerWeb into various environments such as Linux, Docker, Swarm, Kubernetes and more.
 Enjoy a smooth transition and hassle-free implementation.

 - **Highly customizable** : Tailor BunkerWeb to your specific requirements with ease.
 Enable, disable, and configure features effortlessly, allowing you to customize the security settings according to your unique use case.